CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

 The training dataset is central to any supervised learning algorithm. \method{} is by design highly robust to previously unseen data, even when it differs from the training set.
-This is due to the localized neural network architecture that is based on the physics on the acquisition system, see Methods.
+This is due to the localized neural network architecture that is based on the physics of the acquisition system, see Methods.
 While \method{} can be trained with a small number of training examples, their quality is essential, as captured by the well-known adage: "garbage in, garbage out".
-For this reason, alongside the package, we release a carefully curated training dataset, ranging from aligned tilt-series to sharp, denoised 3D tomograms.
-This unique dataset of 117 paired tilt-series and tomograms provides a valuable foundation for developing new learning-based algorithms in cryo-ET.
-The dataset is available at: \dataref{}.
-Because the cryo-ET acquisition process is difficult to model—particularly the non-linear deformations caused by ice, scattering, noise, beam-induced motion, stage drift, and other factors—we found that training on real tilt-series data is crucial for achieving optimal performance.
-To generate high-quality reconstructions from these tilt-series, we combined FBP with Cryo-CARE and IsoNet, two state-of-the-art self-supervised deep learning tools.
+For this reason, alongside the package, we release a carefully curated training dataset, ranging from aligned tilt series to sharp, denoised 3D tomograms from EMPIAR-11830.
+This unique dataset of 114 paired tilt series and tomograms provides a valuable foundation for developing new learning-based algorithms in cryo-ET.
+Notice that only tilt series from EMPIAR-11830 have been used for training.
+Despite this, \method{} remains highly effective on tomograms from different microscopes, with different pixel sizes, or even with different samples.
+Because the cryo-ET acquisition process is difficult to model—particularly the non-linear deformations caused by ice, scattering, noise, beam-induced motion, stage drift, and other factors—we found that training on real tilt series data is crucial for achieving optimal performance.
+To generate high-quality reconstructions from these tilt series, we combined FBP with either \icecream{} \cite{kishore2025icecream} (88 volumes) or Cryo-CARE and IsoNet (26 volumes), both state-of-the-art self-supervised deep learning tools.
+Example of training volumes are shown in Fig.~\ref{fig:mosaic-training}.